Death and state funeral of Boris Yeltsin: Last illness and cause of death

-Yeltsin died due to heart failure at 3:45 p.m., Moscow time, as a result of progressive multiple organ dysfunction syndrome.
+Yeltsin died due to heart failure at 15:45 Moscow time, as a result of progressive multiple organ dysfunction syndrome.
 Yeltsin was hospitalized for 12 days before his death.
 He was mostly bedridden for the last week, experiencing a sharp deterioration in his health along with heart pain in the last three days.
 Yeltsin's condition improved slightly on the morning of his death, but then his heart stopped twice, and doctors were unable to revive him the second time.
 According to Renat Akchurin, the heart surgeon who performed Yeltsin's bypass surgery in 1996, this heart failure was unexpected.
 An autopsy was carried out on the request of his relatives.

-Shortly before his death, Yeltsin had traveled to the Middle East (Jordan, Israel and the Palestinian Territories), which may have contributed to his health deteriorating.
+Shortly before his death, Yeltsin had traveled to the Middle East (Jordan, Israel and the Palestinian territories), which may have contributed to his health deteriorating.

 President Vladimir Putin telephoned Yeltsin's widow Naina Yeltsina on 25 April 2007, to express his condolences.
 Others to express theirs were Angela Merkel, Jacques Chirac, George W. Bush, Lech Kaczyński, Helmut Kohl, Tony Blair and Bill Clinton.
 Students and staff of his native Urals State Technical University held a minute's silence and mourning to honor the former leader's memory.

 Farewell ceremony and funeral service

 The day after his death, a farewell ceremony was held at the Cathedral of Christ the Savior, at 16:30 Moscow time.
 A half-couch casket and the Russian flag were placed in the center of the church, near a stand with Yeltsin's awards and portrait.
 The requiem liturgy was given by the Vicar of the Moscow Diocese Archbishop Arseny (Epifanov).
 An honor guard was present, formed of soldiers from the Kremlin Regiment.
 The church was open for viewing all evening and night, with around 25,000 people coming to pay their respects.
 All through the memorial service, representatives were present to accept condolences to the Yeltsin family members: his widow Naina, daughters Elena Okulova and Tatyana Dyachenko, and his grandchildren.

-After the civil ceremony, which ended at 12:30 p.m. on 25 April, there was a farewell held for officials and representatives of foreign states.
+After the civil ceremony, which ended at 12:30 on 25 April, there was a farewell held for officials and representatives of foreign states.

 The funeral service was led by Metropolitan Krutitsy and Kolomna Juvenal (Poyarkov), assisted by Metropolitan Kirill (Gundyaev) and Clement (Kapalin).
 During the reading of the Psalms, the funeral rites and the liturgy, Yeltsin was remembered as "First President of Russia Boris Nikolayevich," as opposed to the usual "servant of God, Boris".
 This change emphasized the President as the modern Russian equivalent to the monarch: the use of titles and patronymic name was the same construction as the heave offerings that were given to the monarch and members of the royal house until the abdication of Tsar Nicholas II.